-- We can't get a contradiction, because there is always at least one marginal that doesn't have to be quantum. - Note, however, that there is nothing in the formalism of quantum theory that would explain why we get different non-quantum marginals in these two experiments. - We would have to imagine some mechanism that communicates to Alice's system whether or not Bob's second measurement has happened yet and vice versa. - In a hidden variable model, we may be prepared to posit such a mechanism, but Copenhagenish quantum theory is just supposed to be raw quantum mechanics, interpreted anti-realistically. - Formalism superveinience: Sequences of observations that are described the same way in the quantum formalism ought to make the same predictions. - ⇒ The same marginals have to be quantum in both experiments, so all of them do, and we get a contradiction.
+- We can't get a contradiction, because there is always at least one marginal that doesn't have to be quantum. - Note, however, that there is nothing in the formalism of quantum theory that would explain why we get different non-quantum marginals in these two experiments. - We would have to imagine some mechanism that communicates to Alice's system whether or not Bob's second measurement has happened yet and vice versa. - In a hidden variable model, we may be prepared to posit such a mechanism, but Copenhagenish quantum theory is just supposed to be raw quantum mechanics, interpreted anti-realistically. - Since Copenhagenists only have the quantum formalism to rely on, it is reasonable that sequences of observations that are described the same way in the quantum formalism ought to make the same predictions. - ⇒ The same marginals have to be quantum in both experiments, so all of them do, and we get a contradiction.